douglas-tsc/practice/README.md

 + I can use what ever combination of frameworks I like, as long as I don't use website builders or online editors.
 The goal is to become better at building websites form scratch not using website building or installing themes.

-+ If clients wants a blog with the website I can attach a third party blog to the website (like WordPress) as long as the blog is not the main page.

 ## The Websites

 I'll post links to new websites here each day.